PrashikSawant/EV-Sales-Analysis-using-Power-BI/README.md

 ## 3️⃣ Quarterly Sales Trends
-I'll analyze sales trends for the top 5 EV makers from 2022 to 2024. ​​
+Analyzed sales trends for the top 5 EV makers from 2022 to 2024. ​​

 **Quarterly Sales Trends (2022-2024)**
 - Highest growth observed in Q4 2024, where OLA ELECTRIC sold 110,872 units—the highest among all manufacturers.